trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

 ------------

 Because Trino and Delta Lake each support types that the other does not, this connector modifies some types when reading or writing data.
+Data types may not map the same way in both directions between Trino and the data source.
+Refer to the following sections for type mapping in each direction.

 Delta Lake to Trino type mapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Trino supports selecting Delta Lake data types.
-The following table shows the Delta Lake to Trino type mapping:
+The connector maps Delta Lake types to the corresponding Trino types following this table:

 .. list-table:: Delta Lake to Trino type mapping
   :widths: 40, 60